 I did not have to worry about all other places till San Francisco.
 I did have friends there and two of them did invite me to stay with them.
 But one of them was pregnant and the other one was living in San Jose which was around 45 minutes from San Francisco by a private car.
 Since I did not want to trouble either of them, I again started searching for accommodation.

-Room itself was warm and cozy.
+The room itself was warm and cosy.
 San Francisco is colder than most cities even in Summer.
 It was cleaned most days and the sheets were changed periodically.
 I was free to use amenities like the fridge and other kitchen supplies.
 Wifi was also included.
 Washrooms were clean and everything was replenished whenever necessary.
 I did not use most of the things anyway since I was out most of the days and just came back to shower and sleep.
-There was another house guest at the time but I just saw once.
+There was another house guest at the time but I just saw him once.

 Everything cannot be a bed of roses.
 The apartment itself was on the first floor and I had to lug two heavy suitcases up and down the flight of stairs.
 Since it was my last stop, my bags were filled with gifts for friends and family back in India.
 That was the only problem I faced.

 You do not get many opportunities to live like a local.
 I wouldn’t say that I lived like a local completely too.
 But this AirBnb experience definitely was the closest thing to living like a local and for that, I add it to my list of things to do at least once in your lifetime.
 I will definitely use Airbnb for my future trips too.
 On this joyous occasion of Diwali, please find an Airbnb Coupon Code .

 Find some recommendations for guidebooks for USA.

 Traveling to USA and need more guidance on which books to read?
 These are our recommendations for you to read before you go.